gberta/HFL_code/README.md

 4. Cudamat:

-	To run HFL on GPU, you would need to install Cudamat as well.
+	To run HFL code on GPU, you will need to install Cudamat.
 Download the code from https://github.com/cudamat/cudamat.
 Then install the software using the command:

 	python setup.py install --user